Kraken Regiment: Activities in 2024–25

 In June 2024, the Kraken Regiment was deployed to the Kharkiv region to counter Russia's renewed summer offensive.
 They took defensive positions in Chasiv Yar in the Donetsk Oblast.

 According to sources in Ukraine's Main Military Intelligence Directorate (GUR), the "Kraken" Regiment was involved in a June attack in the Belgorod Oblast.
 Ukrainian forces used HIMARS to destroy four Russian S-300 systems, marking the first officially announced attack on Russian air defense in the Belgorod Oblast.

 In October 2024, the Kraken special unit helped to defend the Kharkiv region, near the village of Lyptsi.
 According to unit commanders, Kraken weakened the Russian army's positions.

+In March 2025, Kyiv Post interviewed the commander of the unit with the call sign of “Alpha”.
+He said that his preparations for operations included personally visiting the personnel carrying them out, and credited the flexibility, trust and decision making of the unit for its effectiveness.
+He also praised Kyrylo Budanov's leadership of HUR.
+According to Alpha, the unit had captured six Russian soldiers in one instance who surrendered voluntarily after being told by their commanders that they would be executed if they retreated, a situation he said was becoming more common with intercepted Russian communications from officers openly displaying disregard for their subordinates.

 In May 2025 Russia launched a massive offensive in the Kharkiv region.
 The Kraken Regiment helped to defend the village of Lyptsi in Kharkiv region.
 According to HUR, an entire Russian regiment was lost in the operation.
 Russian troops included spetsnaz elements which were pushed back by the First Special Assault Company, backed by artillery teams.